upjohnc/pynash_pytest_20230316/README.md

 ```
 ## Plugins

-Plugins are additional python libraries that can
+Plugins are additional python libraries that you can
-added to your python virtualenv to extend pytest.
+add to your python virtualenv to extend pytest.

 Two that I find valuable are:
 - pytest-env : set env vars when running tests